frifster/timedoctor-mcp/README.md

 ### Option A: Using uvx (Easiest - No Installation Required)

-The simplest way to use Time Doctor MCP is with `uvx`, which runs the server directly from PyPI without manual installation:
+The simplest way to use Time Doctor MCP is with `uvx`, which automatically downloads the package from PyPI and runs it locally without manual installation:

 **Claude Desktop/Code:**
 ```json